-Assuming that a triggering event occurred on December 31, 2023 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$2.7 million (being 2.0 times his "Annual Compensation", which is defined in all of the executive employment agreements as annual salary, plus the average of the annual bonuses in the 3 years prior to termination, plus 20% of annual salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$1.5 million (being 1.5 times his Annual Compensation); and (c) Messrs.
-Armstrong and Mombourquette would each be entitled to receive \$1.2 million (being 1.5 times their Annual Compensation).
-Mr. Dunlop retired on December 31, 2023 and he was not entitled to any incremental payments or payables or the provision of other benefits from us, at, following or in connection with his retirement.
+Assuming that a triggering event occurred on December 31, 2024 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$3.0 million (being 2.0 times his "Annual Compensation", which is defined in all of the executive employment agreements as annual salary, plus the average of the annual bonuses in the 3 years prior to termination, plus 20% of annual salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$2.1 million (being 2.0 times his Annual Compensation); (c) Messrs.
+Armstrong and Mombourquette would each be entitled to receive \$1.7 million (being 2.0 times their Annual Compensation); and (d) Mr. Zdunich would be entitled to receive \$1.1 million (being 1.5 times his Annual Compensation).
 In addition, all of the executives' unvested share awards would become fully vested upon a change of control, the impact of which has been quantified in the section entitled "Outstanding Share-Based Awards" above.
 In the case of termination other than in connection with a change of control, a pro-rata portion of the awards vest on the termination date based on the number of months of the vesting period occurring prior to the second anniversary of the termination date, in the case of Mr. Fagerheim, or 18 months after the termination date in the case of the other named executive officers.